 Currently, he runs his company, a hedge firm, known as the Soros Fund Management.
 It is through this firm that Soros has managed to have an influence on Wall Street.
 The firm has about $30 billion in assets.
 He brought in Dawn Fitzpatrick into the company.
 Fitzpatrick is one of the highly recognized women in finance.
 Her responsibility is managing his portfolio in a position of chief investment officer.
 Since 2000 Fitzpatrick is the seventh CIO to run Soros Fund Management.
 Apart from the investment, Soros supports liberal courses.
-He spends his money and time to fight for universal human rights.
-He is also known for his fierce criticism of Donald Trump’s and Republican Party policies.

 For this reason, George Soros returned to the political scene.
 His previous work in politics included proving financial support to the Democratic Party candidate John Kerry in 2004 to defeat George W. Bush.
 In the 2016 elections, he was the leading funder of the Democratic politics.
 He gave a boost to the Hilary Clinton candidacy and other Democratic causes by donating more than $25 million.
 This is according to the Federal Election Commission reports and information obtained from his associates through the interview.
 As the Election Day came close, Soros was expected to give even more.